 Soy contains a lot of protein, and it's the most economical type of protein available, meaning it doesn't cost as much to produce as animal protein does.
 It's also really low-carb, and the U.S. Food and Drug Administration (FDA) has even ruled that if you have a diet that's low in saturated fat and cholesterol, eating soy may help you lower your cholesterol.
 If you're a vegetarian or vegan, soy can be one of your favorite foods, because it'll give your body the protein it needs.

-Before we get to the questionable side of soy, let's talk about what's good about it on the next page.
+Before we get to the questionable side of soy, let's talk about what's good about it.